Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Compliance with Spanish waste legislation

-Spanish waste legislation requires full traceability, up-to-date documentation and consistency between waste generation, transport and treatment.
-Digitalisation allows organisations to demonstrate compliance in seconds rather than days.
+Spain's Law 7/2022 on waste and contaminated soils requires full traceability, up-to-date documentation and consistency between generation, transport and treatment.
+Digitalisation lets you demonstrate that compliance in seconds, not days.

-Each waste stream is linked to its identification document, treatment contract and authorised operator, eliminating documentation gaps.
-During inspections, this often marks the difference between a smooth review and a sanction proposal.
+Each waste stream is linked to its identification document, treatment contract and authorised operator, closing documentation gaps.
+During inspections, this is the difference between a smooth review and a sanction proposal.
+You can explore the obligations and penalty regime in detail in our guide to Waste Law 7/2022.

 Strong preparation for ISO 14001 audits